 ABOUT THE FESTIVAL

 Previous iterations of the festival have welcomed Brett Ratner as an Honorary Chair, as well as a celebrity jury that included film veterans such as Susan Sarandon and John Singleton.
-The 1st Annual Cinema at the Edge Independent Film Festival took place over four days in the spring of 2013, and was the natural expansion of these prior events.
-Nine narrative features, nine documentaries and twenty-five short films screened for packed theaters at the Edgemar Center, and festival-goers also enjoyed access to opening and closing night parties, an awards ceremony, a filmmaker bar crawl and and a series of panels focused on the various stages of the filmmaking process.
+The 1st and 2nd Annual Cinema at the Edge Independent Film Festival took place over four days in the spring of 2013, and was the natural expansion of these prior events.
+Narrative features, documentaries and programs of short films screened for packed theaters at the Edgemar Center, and festival-goers also enjoyed access to opening and closing night parties, an awards ceremony, a filmmaker bar crawl and and a series of panels focused on the various stages of the filmmaking process.
 Our panels were made up of prolific LA-based producers, development executives, entertainment attorneys and distribution professionals, joined by filmmakers screening their work at the festival.

-Awards were given out both by the jury and the audience in the narrative, documentary and short film categories.
-In addition, the festival honored SUGAR, a real life depiction of life as a homeless teen on the streets of Venice Beach with our inaugural Community Vision Award, which will again be given to a deserving film in 2014.
-But beyond the accolades, we want our filmmakers to have the all-important instant feedback that the theatrical experience permits.
+Awards were given out by the jury in the narrative, documentary and short film categories.
+In 2013 on of the films the festival honored was SUGAR, a real life depiction of life as a homeless teen on the streets of Venice Beach with our inaugural Community Vision Award, which will again be given to a deserving film.
+In 2014 the festival opened with A STAR FOR ROSE a film directed by Daniel Youst and closed with a French film that imagined the life of David Lynch in art school, LE VIE REVEE DE DAVID L. Beyond the accolades, we want our filmmakers to have the all-important instant feedback that the theatrical experience permits.
 Each screening at the festival is followed by a Q&A, even if it has to take place over Skype from countries away.

 Cinema at the Edge is open to independent film of all genres that feature a distinct vision, a unique voice or a challenge to what is expected and accepted in the medium.
 Each year we select and exhibit narrative features, documentary, and short films.
 Films previously submitted (and not selected) may be reentered if there has been significant change to the edit.
 You must complete an entry form for each film submitted.